 - "The PEP is the joint responsibility of the local authority and the school."
-(Promoting the Educational Achievement of Looked After Children DCSF March 2010) - Ensure that there is a Personal Education Plan (Early years to Yr11+) for each child to include appropriate targets.
+(Promoting the Educational Achievement of Looked After Children DCSF March 2010) - Ensure that there is a Personal Education Plan (Early years to Yr6) for each child to include appropriate targets.
 This must be compatible with the child's Care Plan held by the Social Worker, and form part of any other school plan.
-E.g. Statement, New EHC plan (Sept 2014) Transition Plan, Pastoral Support Programme, Pathway Plan at Post 16. - Contribute to the process whereby all Children in Care have a high quality Personal Educational Plan (PEP) in place within 10 days of starting the school.
-This will include SMART educational targets and will be linked to the child's Care Plan and any other plan resulting from the assessment of the child (IEP, PSP, Statement of Educational Need). - Following the writing of a PEP, any educational recommendations in that PEP will be adhered to by staff in order that any Child in Care has the opportunity to fulfil and achieve the targets set. - Hold a PEP meeting for every statutory care review, involving the Social worker, foster carers, young person and parent if appropriate.
+E.g. New EHCP, Pastoral Support Programme. - Contribute to the process whereby all Children in Care have a high quality Personal Educational Plan (PEP) in place within 10 days of starting the school.
+This will include SMART educational targets and will be linked to the child's Care Plan and any other plan resulting from the assessment of the child (IEP, PSP, EHCP). - Following the writing of a PEP, any educational recommendations in that PEP will be adhered to by staff in order that any Child in Care has the opportunity to fulfil and achieve the targets set. - Hold a PEP meeting for every statutory care review, involving the Social worker, foster carers, young person and parent if appropriate.